Iris Maity: Early life

 After her graduation in science, she earned an MBA degree in marketing.
 She is a trained dancer, and can also sing and paint.
 Her father, Bhaskar Maity, is a football player, who represented India in the Asian Games, 1979.
 Her mother is a homemaker, and she also has a younger brother.
 Iris was crowned Get Gorgeous 2008.
 Get Gorgeous is Channel V India's launch pad for aspiring models across India.
 As winner of Channel V India's Get Gorgeous 5, Iris won ₹1 million contract with Channel V India and ICE Model Management.
 She also won Miss India Tourism Metropolitan in 2007.
 She was adjudged with the "I AM Photogenic" title at the I AM She 2010, the first Miss India Universe pageant, which was held on 28 May 2010 in Mumbai.
 She is also trained in Martial Arts.

 Career

-Iris is a model, and has appeared in a few Hindi films.
+Iris is a model and actress, and has appeared in a few Hindi films.
 She is the winner of Channel V India's Get Gorgeous 5, an Indian reality show.
 She also participated in the first season of the most controversial non-fiction popular Bengali reality show Bigg Boss Bangla 1.
 She has appeared in print campaigns with Fair and Lovely, Nestle Munch, Satya Paul and a TVC for 7 UP.
 She worked with designers Manish Malhotra, Varun Behl and others.
 She had roles in mainstream Hindi movies such as Soch Lo as Riva and Tutiya Dil as Anuradha (Anu).